DataSF/datasf.github.io/_resource_topics/open-data-release-toolkit.md

 ---

+This Toolkit contains two methods to manage risk in publishing open data.

+## Method 1: Privacy Edition

-This Toolkit contains a step-by-step process to assess the release of de-identified sensitive or protected datasets on the SF Open Data portal.
+This is a step-by-step process to assess the release of de-identified sensitive or protected datasets on the SF Open Data portal.
 Sensitive or protected data is generally data that is protected by privacy law or regulation, identifies individuals, could be misused to target individuals and/or poses other concerns.

 We seek to publish data responsibly.
 This requires a balancing of competing factors, such as: